lfsa90/DataScience-LisbonAirbnb/README.md

 * __data/calendar.csv__: Detailed Calendar Data for listings in Lisbon

 ## Results <a name="Results"></a>
+The detailed analysis and main conclusions/results are availabe in the post ((here)[https://www.google.pt])

 ## Licensing, Authors, and Acknowledgements <a name="Licensing"></a>